 With its abundance of cultural diversity and natural beauty, Brazil has fast become one of the leading destinations for Community Tourism, a strand of tourism that seeks to value and preserve the heritage of local communities and provide tourists with an immersive learning experience unlike any other

-Everyone loves to travel, no surprise there.
+Everyone loves to travel; no surprise there.
 However, people’s motivation for travel varies.
-Some travel to shop, others to visit famous landmarks or to simply relax in the comfort of a hotel.
-For some, however, travel means something altogether different: a journey of self-knowledge and discovery.
+Some travel to shop, others to visit famous landmarks or relax in the comfort of a hotel.
+For some, however, travel means something different: a journey of self-knowledge and discovery.
 Those who identify more with the latter definition often opt for community tourism, a brand of travel that has seen exponential growth in recent years.

 The concept is a relatively recent phenomenon.
-It dates back to the 1990s, but has gained increasing relevance over the last decade.
-It encourages tourists to experience a new place or region by staying with the local people and living as they do, whilst also volunteering in some sort of planned activity that aims to improve the community’s quality of life.
+It dates back to the 1990s but has gained increasing relevance over the last decade.
+It encourages tourists to experience a new place or region by staying with the local people and living as they do while volunteering in a planned activity that aims to improve the community’s quality of life.

-The idea is to promote travel that offers a deeper and more enrichening life experience than those garnered by holidays that cater for luxury and consumption.
-Community tourism is an alternative to traditional holidaying, and places a greater concern on the preservation of the environment and their local communities.
+The idea is to promote travel that offers a deeper and more enriching life experience than those garnered by holidays catering to luxury and consumption.
+Community tourism is an alternative to traditional holidaying and is more concerned with preserving the environment and local communities.

-These new experiences ensure that visitors return home feeling that they’ve been part of something profoundly meaningful and hence community tourism is able to achieve its ultimate goal – change the way that local communities are seen and treated, through genuine cultural exchange.
+These new experiences ensure visitors return home feeling they’ve been part of something profoundly meaningful.
+Hence, community tourism can achieve its ultimate goal – to change how local communities are seen and treated through genuine cultural exchange.

-Reserva Mamirauá, Amazonas – Pousada Uacari, which is a floating hotel, is the only accommodation in the reserve, which is also a Natural World Heritage Site.
+Reserva Mamirauá, Amazonas – Pousada Uacari, a floating hotel, is the only reserved accommodation and a Natural World Heritage Site.
 In addition to the various hiking trails – accessible only by canoe – guests learn about the riverside communities and interact with researchers who work in the area.

 (More information: pousadauacari.com.br)

-Projeto Saúde e Alegria, Pará – This NGO that was established in the region since 1987 and allows visitors to travel up the Amazon and visit various communities along the banks of the Tapajós-Arapiuns Reserve and Tapajós National Forest.
+Projeto Saúde e Alegria, Pará – This NGO was established in the region in 1987 and allows visitors to travel up the Amazon and visit various communities along the banks of the Tapajós-Arapiuns Reserve and Tapajós National Forest.

 (More information: turiarteamazonia.wordpress.com)